About Me

 I've worked inside sales teams, tech companies, venture firms, and operating roles.
 Each was a new machine to understand: How does it run?
 Where does it break?
 How can it work better?
 Get in the seat, learn the system, go deep—rebuild it, optimize it, then onto the next one.

 Over time, I started noticing a pattern: I wasn't just building skills—I was collecting operating systems.
 Figuring out how they ticked.
-Developing a mental toolkit to improve them.
+Developing a mental toolkit to improve them from both sides of the table—as an operator inside companies and as someone who understood how investors evaluate and support those same companies.

 The Move